matteorizzuto/matteorizzuto.github.io/_research/1_VertebratesStoich.md

 ---
 title: '<h3 style="padding:0px">Elemental composition of Vertebrates</h3>'
-permalink: /past-research/7_VertebratesStoich
+permalink: /research/1_VertebratesStoich
-collection: pastresearch
+collection: research
 excerpt: 'What chemical elements make up a vertebrate and in what proportions?
 Working with theoretical, wildlife, and landscape ecologists, I studied the elemental composition of a small vertebrate and how it varies among individuals.
-Photo credit: Juliana Balluffi-Fry.'
 ---

 <img src="../images/lyinghare.png" alt="Snowshoe hares are a keystone species in the boreal forests of North America" style = "width:400px;height:250px;margin-right:15px;float:left">